datopian/ckan-cloud-docker/DEPLOYING.md

 docker-compose exec ckan ckan-paster --plugin=ckan sysadmin add -c /etc/ckan/production.ini admin password=12345678 email=admin@localhost
 ```

-8. Now we can access our CKAN server by visiting `localhost:8080` in browser inside Ubuntu VM.
+8. At this moment we can access our CKAN server by visiting `localhost:8080` in browser inside Ubuntu VM.
 Login to CKAN at http://localhost:8080 with username `admin` and password `12345678`.
 You should be able to see